 Among all the seven continents in the world, Antarctica is very unique.
 It has always been a continent that fascinates kids when they read about it.
-We have gathered informative and interesting Antarctica facts for kids that will not only give them a complete overview of the continent but also answer all the questions that might come to their mind about Antarctica.
+We have gathered informative and interesting Antarctica Facts for Kids that will not only give them a complete overview of the continent but also answer all the questions that might come to their minds about Antarctica.
 School kids will find these Antarctica facts for kids very helpful in completing their home assignments and school research projects on Antarctica.

 Antarctica Facts for Kids